aoneale/EV-Charging-Station-Map-App/README.md

-# prog02b-fa19-aoneale
+# MAP-E
-prog02b-fa19-aoneale created by GitHub Classroom
+## Designed and Developed by Ashley O'Neale